Kai Nacua: Personal life

 Nacua has three younger brothers who also play football, all of whom are wide receivers.
-Samson Nacua, who also plays for the UFL's Panthers and most recently played in the NFL for the New Orleans Saints, Puka Nacua plays for the Los Angeles Rams, and Tei Nacua is a freshman WR for BYU.
+Samson Nacua, who also played for the UFL's Panthers and most recently played in the NFL for the New Orleans Saints, Puka Nacua plays for the Los Angeles Rams, and Tei Nacua is a freshman WR for BYU.
 Samson also played at BYU after transferring from Utah, and Puka transferred to BYU from Washington.
 He is of Samoan and Hawaiian descent.

 He married Alexa Revelles on April 6, 2018.
 They have two sons, Kaimana Nacua Jr. (born April 10, 2020), and Mateo Rodolfo Nacua (born December 7, 2023), and a daughter, Gianna Nacua (born September 16, 2025).